DEL TACO charge on bank statement: what it is and how to verify it

 But I want a refund or to cancel it

-2. 2.Reference their refund policy โ€” refund window is Del Taco does not publish a universal fixed refund deadline in its public terms, so contact Del Taco support as soon as the charge posts if you need a refund review or correction. (view policy)
+2. 2.Reference their refund policy โ€” refund window is Del Taco does not publish a universal fixed refund deadline in its public terms, so contact Del Taco support promptly if you need a refund review or correction. (view policy)

 3. 3.If refused, use our wizard to generate a formal dispute letter